-To give young people the time to get involved, develop their skills with artists and other participants and see what they get out of the program in the long term, the Fondation TotalEnergies funds projects that run over several weeks or even a year.
+To give young people the time to get involved, develop their skills with artists and other participants and see what they get out of the program in the long term, TotalEnergies Foundation funds projects that run over several weeks or even a year.
 The Paris Mozart Orchestra’s “Orchestre au Bahut” initiative is one example of this.
 Combining music, literature and visual art, it invites high school students from educational priority areas to meet with artists between October and June and then create a piece together.
 In doing so, the project aims not only to give participants the chance to learn about new disciplines, but also to help them develop certain abilities (discipline, concentration, communication, etc.) and discover new passions, interests and pursuits.

 Creating to Empower

 In line with our commitment, we give priority to programs that enable young people to contribute to the development of an artistic project and then become its ambassador.

 With La Source, a nonprofit organization that operates in five of the Group’s host regions, artists develop collaborative creation processes with teenagers during workshops.
 As with most of the initiatives we support, a public event is held to present the resulting works.
 These events recognize the young people as stakeholders in cultural life, giving them an opportunity to share and take pride in their work, which ultimately serves to overcome social determinism and boost their self-esteem.

 Nonprofit Le Monde en Tête takes a similar approach, organizing writing workshops for refugees to help them practice their French, an essential tool as they enter society and the workforce.
 Led by writers, these sessions give rise to the production of a book of all of their stories.
 The creative process requires a lot of dedication, enhancing the different skills involved.